Skip to main content

 Overview

 There were 142 ethnicities according to its National Census in 2021, and 123 spoken languages in Nepal.
-While Hinduism and Buddhism represent 90% of the population, Nepal's constitution is secular.
+While Hinduism and Buddhism are represented by 90 per cent of the population, Nepal's constitution is secular.
 The country is religiously diverse.
-Other religions practised in Nepal include Islam, Christianity, Kiratism, Sikhism, Om Shanti, Jainism.
+Other religions practised in Nepal include Islam, Christianity, Kiratism, Sikhism, Om Shanti, and Jainism.

 Bilateral relations

-Australia and Nepal will celebrate 65 years of diplomatic relations in 2025.
-Our relationship is built on a long‑standing history of development partnership and close people-to-people links.
+Australia and Nepal celebrate 65 years of diplomatic relations in 2025.
+Our relationship is built on a long standing history of development partnership and close people-to-people links.

-Australia and Nepal share democratic values, a similar a commitment to the international rules‑based order, and a resilient, open, and stable Indian Ocean region.
+Australia and Nepal share democratic values, a commitment to the international rules based system, and a peaceful, stable and prosperous Indo-Pacific region.

 High-level visits and meetings